luminovang/documentation/core/application.md

 ***

-## Application Events
+## Lifecycle Hooks & Events

 To handle command events in your application controller class based on actions, below are the list of events to listen to.

 ***

 ### __on

-The `__on` method in your application class allows you trigger an application event methods.
+The `__on` method in your application class allows you trigger an application event or hook methods.

 ```php
 public __on(string $event, mixed ...$arguments): void